gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap-annotations.md

-Another optimization that you can use when restarting your Spring application where indexes have to be rebuilt is to first define all the indexes up front and then create them all at once, which, in [spring-data-gemfire-name], happens when the Spring container is refreshed.
+Another optimization that you can use when restarting your Spring application where indexes have to be rebuilt is to first define all the indexes up front and then create them all at once, which, in Spring Data for VMware GemFire, happens when the Spring container is refreshed.

 You can define indexes up front and then create them all at once by